-Inspired by Marvel and Disney+ animated superhero mini-series ‘What If…?’, we review certain events that had significant impacts on the Nigerian music industry as though they happened in a different way.
+Inspired by Marvel and Disney+ animated superhero mini-series ‘What If…?’, we revisit certain events that had significant impacts on the Nigerian music industry as though they happened in a different way.

 Could things have been better?
-Your favourite star who didn’t quite make it to superstardom on this timeline might just biggest act on another.
+Your favourite star who didn’t quite make it to superstardom on this timeline might just be the biggest act on another.
 What If…?

 August 2, 1997

 Fela and His Band Preform in Malibu, California

 Remembered infamously in our present timeline as the day legendary Jazz master, Afro culture pioneer, political activist, and philanthropist Fela Anikulapo Kuti died.

 Well, that’s not quite what happened on this day in history.
 On August 2, 1997, Fela (59) and his band were serenading an elite Hollywood crowd at Saddlerock Ranch in Malibu, where American actor Kelsie Grammar was getting married to his first wife Camille Donatacci.

 He continued singing and touring the world with his music and influence, performing at the opening ceremony of the FIFA World Cup in South Africa in 2010.

 Mr Kuti unfortunately passed at the age of 79 in 2017, due to heart complications resulting from long-history of tobacco use.

 Blackface Debuts His First Solo Album – Face 2 Face